The final stage of an OAE project is quantifying the net amount of carbon dioxide a project has removed.

 Planetary’s first OAE MRV protocol, one of the first created for marine CDR projects, was developed in the first half of 2022.
 It was reviewed by independent experts and accepted by our customer Shopify in order order to issue credits against their August 2022 purchase.

-Planetary will continue to lead the development of a refined OAE protocol.
+We are working with Isometric, an independent carbon removal registry, to continue to refine our OAE protocol.
 We published Version 2.0 of our protocol in February of 2023, and Version 3.0 is currently under review and accepting comments.
+Isometric is developing its own complete protocol under which any OAE project will be able to issue credits.

-Planetary has been committed to transparency from the beginning of this development process.
-Each version of the Planetary MRV protocol can be found at the GitHub Repository.
+To honor our commitment to transparency, past versions of the Planetary MRV protocol remain available at the GitHub Repository.
 We invite your participation in refining OAE MRV concepts and adding to discussions and debates around the MRV.

 Information obtained through our monitoring is